OpenStickCommunity/Hardware/3D Prints/OSBMX v2/Community submissions/OSBMX v2 - SiTong Edition/README.md

 ---

-## How to print the OSBLP v2:
+## How to print the OSBMX v2:

 A .3MF file is included which can be loaded into most slicers with a set of my recommended settings.

 To make each button you will need:
-1 x OSBLP v2 Plunger<br/>
+1 x OSBMX v2 Ring<br/>
-1 x OSBLP v2 Main Body<br/>
+1 x OSBMX v2 Main Body<br/>
-1 x OSBLP v2 Nut<br/>
+1 x OSBMX v2 Nut<br/>

-The rim should be printed flat side down.
 The nut should also be printed flat side down.

-You will need supports for these buttons.
+There are no supports needed for this print.

 It is recommended to print at the lowest print layer height your printer can do.